Aruba's Carnival is the biggest party of the year – a month-long celebration with spectacular processions.

-Under the blazing sun, marchers in resplendent feathered and sequined regalia are joined by imaginative rolling road pieces and huge music machines on wheels.
-Some carnival groups in Aruba have hundreds of participants.
+Grand processions in San Nicolas and Oranjestad are the biggest celebration parties of the season and both cities come to a standstill for them.
+Under the blazing sun, marchers in resplendent feathered and sequined regalia are joined by imaginative floats and huge music machines on wheels.
+Each procession consists of about 10 to 15 Carnival groups, each with its own theme reflected by the group's floats and costumes.
+Some Carnival groups in Aruba have hundreds of participants.
+Participants spend months preparing their glittery— and often barely-there – costumes.
+Some of the costumes are so immense and heavy that they run on wheels.
+Each Carnival group shimmies to the beat of its own band stationed on a lorry that moves along with the group.
 Lining the streets along the routes of the Grand Parades are trailers of all shapes and sizes; many spectators are also happy just to stand at the side of the road.
-A spirit of camaraderie and happy anticipation is felt by all as the hours of waiting are filled with food and drink, greeting and socializing.
-Carnival in Aruba is way too much fun to miss!
+A spirit of camaraderie and happy anticipation is felt by all as the hours of waiting are whiled away with food and drink, greeting and socialising.
+Carnival in Aruba is far too much fun to miss!

-Here are some highlights of the wild and wonderful Aruba Carnival celebrations and parades ahead: The Lighting Parade is a twinkling nighttime extravaganza.
+These are some of the highlights of the wild and wonderful Aruba Carnival celebrations and processions ahead: The Lighting Parade is a twinkling nighttime extravaganza.

 Tiny lights sewn into costumes create a magical effect as marchers make their way along the Aruba Carnival procession route.